Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

     If this system will store local email in /var/mail:
     # zfs create                                 rpool/var/mail

-    If this system will use Docker (which manages its own datasets & snapshots):
-    # zfs create -o com.sun:auto-snapshot=false \
-                 -o mountpoint=/var/lib/docker   rpool/var/docker

-    If this system will use NFS (locking):
-    # zfs create -o com.sun:auto-snapshot=false \
-                 -o mountpoint=/var/lib/nfs      rpool/var/nfs

     If this system will use Snap packages:
     # zfs create                                 rpool/var/snap

     If you use /var/www on this system:
     # zfs create                                 rpool/var/www

+    If this system will use Docker (which manages its own datasets & snapshots):
+    # zfs create -o com.sun:auto-snapshot=false  rpool/var/lib/docker

+    If this system will use NFS (locking):
+    # zfs create -o com.sun:auto-snapshot=false  rpool/var/lib/nfs

     If you want a separate /tmp dataset (choose this now or tmpfs later):
     # zfs create -o com.sun:auto-snapshot=false  rpool/tmp